longhorn/longhorn/enhancements/20210525-async-pull-backups.md

      name: the backup volume name.
    spec:
      syncRequestAt: the time to request run sync the remote backup volume. (*metav1.Time)
-     deleteRemoteConfig: indicate to delete the remote backup volume config or not. (bool)
+     fileCleanupRequired: indicate to delete the remote backup volume config or not. (bool)
    status:
      lastModificationTime: the backup volume config last modification time.
 (Time)
      size: the backup volume size. (string)